cosmos/cosmos/WHITEPAPER.md

 #### Withdrawing Tokens from Cosmos Hub

 Ether on the bridge-zone ("bridged-ether") can be transferred to and from the Hub, and later be destroyed with a transaction that sends it to a particular withdrawal address on Ethereum.
-An IBC packet proving that the transaction occured on the bridge-zone can be posted to the Ethereum bridge-contract to allow the ether to be withdrawn.
+An IBC packet proving that the transaction occurred on the bridge-zone can be posted to the Ethereum bridge-contract to allow the ether to be withdrawn.

 In the case of Bitcoin, the restricted scripting system makes it difficult to mirror the IBC coin-transfer mechanism.
 Each UTXO has its own independent